smotslang/docs/README.md

     Increments the current memory location by 1.
 ## fall
     Decrements the current memory location by 1.
+## run
+    Outputs the current memory value.
+## retry
+    Same as run, but doesn't print a newline afterwards.
 ## wind
     Takes an address, copies the value from the current memory location to the provided location.
 ## dash